areyda/Pands_project/README.md

 **Pandas**

 Pandas is an open source software library package developed for the Python programming language for analysis and manipulation of data.
-Pandas works perfectly well for data stored in a spreadsheet or database in a tabular form such as a comma separated values (csv), JavaScript Object Notation (JSON) and Structed Query Language (SQL) and Microsoft Excel.
-This type of data is referred to as a Dataframe in pandas.
+Pandas works perfectly well for data stored in a spreadsheet or database in a tabular form such as a comma separated values (csv), JavaScript Object Notation (JSON) and Structured Query Language (SQL) and Microsoft Excel.
+This type of data is referred to as a dataframe in pandas.

 **Matplotlib**